simaoribeiro/csharp-driver/doc/features/open-telemetry/tracing-rfc.md

 ## [Traces](https://opentelemetry.io/docs/concepts/signals/traces/)

-As mentioned in [motivation](#motivation), traces allows the developers to understand the full "path" a request takes in the application and navigate through a microservice architecture.
+As mentioned in [*Motivation*](#motivation), traces allows the developers to understand the full "path" a request takes in the application and navigate through a microservice architecture.
 Traces include [Spans](https://opentelemetry.io/docs/concepts/signals/traces/#spans) which are unit of works or operation in the ecosystem that include the following information:

 - Name
 - Parent span ID (empty for root spans)